 A thesis work on a specialized topic in Food processing and preservation Technology should be taken at the beginning of the Third Semester in consultation with the Head of the Department.
 A report must be submitted at the end of the Third semester and there will be a Viva Voce examination on the thesis.

-After learning the course, the students should be able to
+Upon completion of this course, students will be able to